Wolverine971/9takes/src/blog/enneagram/biggest-compliments-to-give-each-enneagram-type.md

             },
          "dateModified":{
             "@type":"Date",
-            "@value":"2023-08-26"
+            "@value":"2023-09-04"
          },
          "datePublished":{
             "@type":"Date",
             "@value":"2023-08-09"
          },
-         "description":"A captivating and informative exploration of the biggest compliments one can give to each Enneagram type, crafted to offer insights and resonating deeply with each type's core essence.", "headline":"The Ultimate Compliments for Every Enneagram Type", "image":{
+         "description":"A captivating and informative exploration of the biggest compliments one can give to each Enneagram type, crafted to offer insights and resonating deeply with each type's essence.", "headline":"The Ultimate Compliments for Every Enneagram Type", "image":{
             "@type":"ImageObject",